When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Can Dogs Eat Mushrooms On Pizza?

 It doesn’t hurt if a mushroom falls off your pizza onto the floor, as long as it’s on the safe mushrooms list and not covered in other common pizza ingredients like onion, garlic, or other toxic food that could cause concern.

-Just because your dog can eat certain types of store-bought, washed mushrooms doesn’t mean that all mushrooms are safe.
+Just because your dog can eat certain types of store-bought, washed mushrooms doesn’t mean all mushrooms are safe.
 In fact, some mushrooms are toxic to dogs, possibly contributing to liver or kidney damage.
-And veterinarians and mushroom experts believe that mushroom toxicity often goes unreported and is a common cause of dog fatalities.
+Veterinarians and mushroom experts believe that mushroom toxicity often goes unreported and is a common cause of dog fatalities.
 Dogs and some kinds of mushrooms can be a deadly combination.

 What Mushrooms Are Toxic To Dogs?

-In addition to commercially grown mushrooms, you might be wondering, “are lawn mushrooms poisonous to dogs?”
+In addition to commercially grown mushrooms, you might wonder, “Are lawn mushrooms poisonous to dogs?”
 These species below are very toxic, if not fatal: